Western Screech Owl - Megascops kennicottii

 foliage of deciduous trees, usually on a branch next to the trunk, or in dense conifers.

-Distribution: West of the Rocky Mountains from northern Canada and Alaska to central Mexico.
+Distribution: Western North America from northern Canada and Alaska to central Mexico.

 Distribution of the Western Screech Owl Megascops kennicottii